 Tree thinning is ideal for trees that are very dense with foliage and prevent light from passing through, consequently creating a darkened or dominated area.
 The tree thinning method requires the even removal of branches from within the tree’s crown all the way through.
 This, in turn, will allow better air circulation (helps against disease) and more light to pass through the trees canopy without affecting its natural shape or structural integrity.

-A Crown reduction also known shaping is different from crown thinning in the respect that it is a reduction of the size of the canopy not its density.
-A professional tree surgeon should be able to should keep the natural shape of the whilst reducing its overall size by the specified amount.
+A Crown reduction, also known as shaping, is different from crown thinning in the respect that it is a reduction of the size of the canopy, not its density.
+A professional tree surgeon should be able to should keep the natural shape of the while reducing its overall volume by the specified amount.
 You should not remove the canopy too much as this may lead to a variety of future problems.
 One of our expert team will be happy to advise you on suitable options dependent on the species and health of the tree.

-This process may be carried out for a number of reasons:
+This process may be carried out for many reasons: